FORD Bronco Reliability by Year

 Fleet Data vs. Individual VIN

-Everything on this page reflects aggregated data across all Ford Bronco vehicles on the road β not any specific car.
-Two Ford Bronco vehicles of the same year can have very different histories: one may have been in three accidents and have an open recall; another may be clean.
+Everything on this page reflects aggregated data across all FORD Bronco vehicles on the road β not any specific car.
+Two FORD Bronco vehicles of the same year can have very different histories: one may have been in three accidents and have an open recall; another may be clean.
 A VIN check gives you the individual car's history: accidents, title brands, odometer records, service history, and real-time recall status.

 What Are NHTSA Investigations?

 When NHTSA receives a pattern of related safety complaints, it opens a formal investigation.
 A Preliminary Evaluation (PE) is the first stage β NHTSA determines if a safety defect may exist.
 If evidence is strong, it escalates to an Engineering Analysis (EA), which can result in a mandatory recall.
-The Ford Bronco has 0 investigations on record (0 active).
+The FORD Bronco has 0 investigations on record (0 active).
 Investigations listed above may have already led to the recalls shown on this page.